biaandersson/saltstack/README.md

 ## Getting Started <a name = "getting_started"></a>

 You simply have to clone this repository to start to use it.
 It comes with a set of pre-configured states and pillars that you can use to configure your infrastructure.
 Salt can be used to configure a single machine or thousands of machines.
 It can be used to manage your infrastructure, deploy applications, and automate your daily tasks.
 Salt is a powerful and flexible tool, but it can be difficult to learn.

+This project is part of the [Terraform](https://github.com/biaandersson/gloud-tf-automation) automation project.
+The Terraform project is used to deploy the infrastructure, setup the Salt Master, and install the Salt Minions.
+It uses the states, formulas and pillars in this repository to configure the infrastructure.
+So it's a part of a bigger project, but it can be used as a standalone project as well.

 ### Prerequisites